software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 6
 >
-> _One of the group members_ should create a GitHub organization for the project.
-Once the organization is created, invite other group members to the organization.
-When sending the invitation on the "Role in the organization" step, choose role "Owner" for each member of the group.
+> _One of the team members_ should create a GitHub organization for the project.
+Once the organization is created, invite other team members to the organization.
+When sending the invitation on the "Role in the organization" step, choose role "Owner" for each member of the team.

 ### Forking a repository